joshhebb/tridion-publish-mirror/README.md

 ## Tridion Publish Mirror - Event System Extension

 SDL Web 8.5 Event-System extension to mirror publishing in a set of source publications which are defined in a configuration, to a set of target publications.
-This is particularly useful in combination with Experience Manager, where publishing initiated in XPM can be mirrored to other websites for consistent experiences across language sites.
+This is particularly useful in combination with Experience Manager, where publishing initiated in XPM can be mirrored to other language websites for consistent user-experiences.

 The extension has been tested in SDL Web 8.5 with both Topology Manager publishing, and legacy publishing using publishing targets.

+### Use cases
+There are a bunch of different use cases, but the main use case I had in mind when I built it was for implementations which have a "master" web level which other web publications inherit structure groups and common pages from.
+Often, users will publish from the "master web" puublication level with the advanced setting "Also publish/unpublish to child publications" to publish the item to all sites inheriting from the master web publication.

 ## How it works
 The extension is an event-system extension which hooks into publishing & unpublishing events.